 Since as early as the 3rd Century B.C., copper has been used as a roofing solution.
 Copper roof panels have been chosen for their durability, ability to resist corrosion and aesthetic appeal.
 Some copper roofs dating back to the 12th Century are still actively in use today, pointing to copper's longevity when used as a roof panel.

 A copper roof also lasts for upwards of 100 years, is one of the strongest materials on the market and highly resistant to damage like scratches, nicks or blemishes.
 Copper sheets for roofing also increases a home’s energy efficiency by reflecting the sun’s UV rays rather than absorbing them.
 A copper roof is lightweight compared to materials like clay tiles or wood shakes, meaning your home’s internal structures will be under less stress, and virtually maintenance-free.
-Since copper roof panels undergo a natural patina process, you will never have to repaint or refinish your copper roof.
+Since copper roof panels and copper sheets for roofing undergo a natural patina process, you will never have to repaint or refinish your copper roof.

 Copper roofing has only a few drawbacks.
 The biggest con is the cost, which is generally a bit higher upfront.
 However most copper roof owners find the cost to be worthwhile as the copper roof panels will last much longer than other materials like shingles.
 Another con may be struggling to find a contractor/installer who has worked with copper roof panels before.
 Copper may also expand and contract in areas with drastically different temperatures.
 These drawbacks are minor compared to the endless benefits of a copper roof.